xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 `Region` [mandatory] is the region where the specified cloud provider is operating.

 `Styles` [optional] influence the visualization of the xucbe dataset in the xcube viewer if specified in the server configuration file.
+The usage of `Styles` is described in section :ref:`styles`.

 `PlaceGroups` [optional] allow to associate places (e.g. polygons or point-location) with a particular xcube dataset.
-Several different place groups may be connected to the xcube dataset, which are distinguished by the `PlaceGroupRef`.
+Several different place groups may be connected to a xcube dataset, these different place groups are distinguished by the `PlaceGroupRef`.
+The configuration of `PlaceGroups` is described in section :ref:`place-groups`.

-`AccessControl` [optional] can only be used when providing :ref:`authentication-[optional]`.
-By configuring the `RequiredScopes` entry whose value is a list of required scopes, e.g. "read:datasets" datasets may be protected.
+`AccessControl` [optional] can only be used when providing :ref:`authentication`.
+Datasets may be protected by configuring the `RequiredScopes` entry whose value is a list of required scopes, e.g. "read:datasets".

 .. _locallly-stored-xcube-datasets:
 Locally Stored xcube Datasets
 -----------------------------

-To serve a locally stored the configuration of it would look like the example below:
+To serve a locally stored dataset the configuration of it would look like the example below:

 .. code:: yaml